regen-network/canonical-proto3/README.md

 ### `Timestamp` and `Duration` should use 9 fractional digits

 The [proto3 JSON specification](https://developers.google.com/protocol-buffers/docs/proto3#json) states that these types can use 0, 3, 6 or 9 digits in JSON output.
-For a simple deterministic encoding, we specificy the most precise of these 9 digits.
+For a simple deterministic encoding, we specify the most precise of these 9 digits.

 ## Implementations